informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.Catalog+currentSnaptime"></a>

 #### catalog.currentSnaptime() ⇒ <code>Promise</code>
+This will return the snapshot from the catalog request instead of schema, because it will return the snapshot based on the model changes.

 **Kind**: instance method of [<code>Catalog</code>](#ERMrest.Catalog)
 **Returns**: <code>Promise</code> - a promise that returns json object or snaptime if resolved or
      [ERMrestError](#ERMrest.ERMrestError) if rejected